-In addition to the stacked bar chart and stacked line chart, Insights has regular bar charts, line charts and a table view.
-Resize the columns in the bar chart in order to see more or remove detail.
+You can easily resize the columns in the bar chart in order to see more or remove detail.

 When breaking down results, click on a bar in the chart to either filter or exclude that property value.
 Filter zooms in on that property value, filtering the entire report to that property value.
 Exclude filters out that property value from the results.

 You can switch between Absolute and Relative totals by selecting the # dropdown in the top right of the chart and selecting either # Absolute or % Relative.

 You can only select Absolute or Relative values for the Table, Stacked Line, Stacked Bar, and Bar charts.

 The Absolute view will show you, in numbers, your totals for different event counts.
 Relative view will display these counts as a percentage of the whole.

 The Analysis options will determine the way the chart is calculated and visualized.
 The options are: